panda-re/panda/panda/plugins/recctrl/README.md

 ```

 Specifying a recording name is mandatory for both starting and stopping
 recording.
-However, the plugin only uses the name when startring recording.
+However, the plugin only uses the name when starting recording.

 ### Hooking guest utility to sshd
 The `recctrlu` utility can be hooked to the linux SSH daemon in order to record